conductor-oss/conductor/docs/docs/reference-docs/sub-workflow-task.md

 ![workflow with 2 subworkflows](../img/subworkflow_diagram.png)

-The inputs to both sides of the workflow are identical before and after - but we've abstraced the tasks into the subworkflow.  nay change to the subworkflow will automatically occur in bth sides of the fork.
+The inputs to both sides of the workflow are identical before and after - but we've abstracted the tasks into the sub-workflow.
+Any change to the sub-workflow will automatically occur in bth sides of the fork.

 Looking at the subworkflow (the WEBP version):